-Want to watch 'Paranormal Captivity' on your TV, phone, or tablet?
-Finding a streaming service to buy, rent, download, or watch the John Orrichio-directed movie via subscription can be difficult, so we here at Moviefone want to do the heavy lifting.
+Craving a viewing of 'Paranormal Captivity' wherever you like to watch?
+Finding a streaming service to buy, rent, download, or watch the John Orrichio-directed movie via subscription can be difficult, so we here at Moviefone want to help you out.

 Below, you'll find a number of top-tier streaming and cable services - including rental, purchase, and subscription options - along with the availability of 'Paranormal Captivity' on each platform when they are available.
-Now, before we get into the nitty-gritty of how you can watch 'Paranormal Captivity' right now, here are some particulars about the Orrichio Films, RTL Productions horror flick.
+Now, before we get into all the details of how you can watch 'Paranormal Captivity' right now, here are some details about the Orrichio Films, RTL Productions drama flick.

-What, so now you want to know what the movie's about?
+Curious about the story behind it?
 Here's the plot: "After the death of her husband, a penniless woman moves into the home of her Uncle.
 Strange things begin to occur.
 Is the house haunted or is it something more?"

 'Paranormal Captivity' is currently available to rent, purchase, or stream via subscription on Apple TV .